nomikoril/RRproject/RRproj.md

 -   "Name" - Name of person
 -   "SSN" - Unique identifier
 -   "Month" - Month of the year
--   "Age" - Age of the person, We limited it into 14+56
+-   "Age" - Age of the person
 -   "Occupation" - Occupation of the person, 16 factor
 -   "Annual_Income" - Annual income of the person, continuous variable
 -   "Monthly_Inhand_Salary" - Monthly salary, continuous variable